orendv/learning_to_sample/classification/README.md

 Second, evaluate the PointNet (vanilla) classifier using ProgressiveNet's sampled points:

     python evaluate_from_files.py --classifier_model pointnet_cls_basic --classifier_model_path log/baseline/PointNetVanilla1024/model.ckpt --data_path log/ProgressiveNet/sampled --dump_dir log/ProgressiveNet/eval

+#### Retrieval
+To run a retrieval experiment, please use the following script:

+    sh runner_retrieval.sh

+In this script, data for retrieval is produced during the inference phase of S-NET.
+Then, this data is analyzed and corresponding results are saved.

 ### Acknowledgment
 Our code builds upon the code provided by <a href="https://github.com/charlesq34/pointnet" target="_blank">Qi et al.</a> We would like to thank the authors for sharing their code.